Signature Decomposition Method Applying to Pair Trading: Decomposition of signature

-It is necessary to clarify our naming conventions for variables or path features to avoid potential readers' confusion.
-In previous research, people usually used the second-order signature $X_{s,t}^{i,j}$ or take $A_{s,t}^{i,j}$ as the signature-like feature.
-As we introduced above, $X_{s,t}^{i,j}$ and $A_{s,t}^{i,j}$ are matrix, but we can see that what important is the diagonal elements of matrix.
-So briefly speaking, the term second-order signature (L\'evy area) we mention in the following parts specifically refers to $X_{s,t}^{1,2}$ ($A_{s,t}^{1,2}$).
-And actually we primarily employ the $C_{s,t}^{1,2}$ element of $C_{s,t}^{i,j}$ matrix that we defined and name it as (second-order) segmented signature.
-There are several advantages that motivate us to explore this new feature of paths.
-First, when second-order segmented signature $C_{s,t}^{1,2}$ is zero, we can say exactly that the two random variables are completely linearly correlated.
+There are several advantages that motivate us to explore this new feature of paths and we plot the Figure \ref{levycase} to give an intuitive explanation of this matter.
+Let us assume that the $X^{(1)}$ and $X^{(2)}$ are the two asset paths in financial market.
+First, when second-order segmented signature $C_{s,t}^{(1,2)}$ is zero, we can say exactly that the two assets are completely linearly correlated.
+However, $A_{s,t}^{(1,2)}$ does not necessarily imply this (Figure \ref{levycase}: Case 1 and Case 2).
 Second, it is convincing that segmented signature reflects the correlation, or interactivity of paths, with smaller values indicating greater interactivity.
-However, the original second-order signature $X_{s,t}^{1,2}$ (or L\'evy area $A_{s,t}^{1,2}$) does not have the above properties.
-Additionally, segmented signature is always positive, but the sign of original second-order signature is difficult to explain.
-Therefore, we believe that compared with original signature, segmented signature filters out part of the information unrelated to the path interaction, more directly reflects the path interaction, and has better interpretability.
+However, the original second-order signature $X_{s,t}^{(1,2)}$ (or L\'evy area $A_{s,t}^{(1,2)}$) does not have the above properties (Figure \ref{levycase}: Case 3 and Case 4).
+Additionally, segmented signature is always positive, but the sign of $A_{s,t}^{(1,2)}$ is difficult to explain (Figure \ref{levycase}: Case 5 and Case 6).
+Therefore, we believe that compared with original signature, segmented signature filters out part of the information unrelated to the path interaction, more directly reflects the path interaction, and has better interpretability, indicating that it is more suitable as a nonlinear trading signal.

+Reviewing this subsection, we introduce the motivation and the processing of decomposition of second-order signature.
+It is particularly important to note that after decomposing $X_{s,t}^2$, getting $A_{s,t}^2$ and optimizing it to $C_{s,t}^2$, we also obtain a matrix $D_{s,t}^2$.
+This matrix $D_{s,t}^2$, a component often overlooked by researchers, proves to be highly significant based on our subsequent empirical findings in section 4.
+As the sign of $D_{s,t}^{(1,2)}$ indicates whether the two variables move in the same direction, signifying a positive or negative correlation in financial market.
+We call $D_{s,t}^{(1,2)}$ as covariation of increments.
+This section employs a two-dimensional example to elucidate the theory of signatures, which corresponds to our subsequent pairs trading strategy involving two assets.
+The theoretical framework remains entirely consistent in higher-dimensional cases.
+Indeed, in the two-dimensional setting, for matrices $A_{s,t}^2$, $C_{s,t}^2$, and $D_{s,t}^2$, we primarily utilize their components $A_{s,t}^{(1,2)}$, $C_{s,t}^{(1,2)}$, and $D_{s,t}^{(1,2)}$.